inf0rmatiker/docusum/README.md

       - Add it to the `Map<String, Unigram>` with a frequency of 1 if it doesn't already exist, or
       - Increment the existing frequency of the term's `Unigram` by 1.
    - Once the article is finished being read into this `Map<String, Unigram>`, we can calculate the **TF** scores for each of the terms and write them to `context`.
+   - We also increment a `Counter` variable, `NUMDOCS` by 1 to count the total number of articles the job comes across.

 - **TFReducer Input**: `<IntWritable key, Iterable<Text> values>` where `values` is a list of all the **TF** scores output by the mapper corresponding to the `articleID` denoted by `key`.
 - **TFReducer Output**: `<IntWritable key, Text value>` for each of the values in the `Iterable`.